The Daily Walk with Love

 I dunno, maybe it is just too late for things to go on anything like we have been living as a society in America.
 Maybe we should adopt many of the ideas Bernie Sanders has put out there, whether we like the poisonous word “socialism” or not…or maybe some kind of an even stronger way of rooting out corruption and greed in America.
 So it seems to me.
 There has been a terrible tendency for utterly unacceptable Illuminati ideas in partnership with those would might call themselves neo-nazis.
 This “deep state” must be combatted in any and every way possible.

 Various Political Systems & Caring

 Defining our (political) terms, first: “Fascism”, as defined in political science is, unfortunately, the basis of any political system which has two primary characteristics.
 First, a corporate-government partnership (and in the U.S. more than half of all Federal employees actually work first and foremost for private companies and corporations), and secondly, what is referred to (in a self-explanatory way) as “the security state,” as in Homeland Security.
 So the United States under any political consideration IS a fascist government. ((Let me be the first to say that there IS NO direct comparison with Nazi Germany, or Mussolini’s Italy.
-The U.S. retains its democratic forms (Congress and the Supreme Court, for example), it has “checks and balances,” Americas does include certain rather socialistic sorts of redistributionist forms too, the whole entitlement system, and that American fascism is largely an equal opportunity employer)).
+The U.S. retains its democratic forms (Congress and the Supreme Court, for example), it has “checks and balances,” Americas does include certain rather socialistic sorts of redistributionist forms too, the whole entitlement system, and our American fascism is largely an equal opportunity employer)).